d3/d3-bundler/README.md

 d3-bundler [options] -- [file]
 ```

-The input *file* should be an ES6 module that defines a default export object.
+The input *file* should be an ES6 module that defines your exports.
 See [the examples](https://github.com/d3/d3-bundler/tree/master/example).
+If not specified, it defaults to “index.js”.

 Options:

 * <i>--output, -o</i> [default: "-"]

 Specify the path to the generated bundle file.
-Use "-" for stdout.
+Use “-” for stdout.

 * <i>--name, -n</i> [default: "d3"]